-Straight Hair Myths.
+Straightening Natural Hair Myths.

-Those of us who are born with naturally wavy or curly hair are always looking for sure fire ways to get our hair straight and have it look as natural as possible afterward, but there are many myths in the beauty world when it comes to straight hair.
+Those of us who are born with naturally wavy or curly hair are always looking for ways to get our hair straight and have it look as natural as possible afterward, but there are many myths in the beauty world when it comes to straight hair.

 These are things like split ends being reversible, some girls wake up with perfect straight hair, and that some just have naturally smooth hair and no matter what happens to it, it won’t frizz up or look dirty.
 These things just aren’t true and truth be told, we all must work for that smooth, frizz-less style that we clamor for.